Kyoto Guide: Kyoto University

 Tel: 075 753 7531 (General inquiries)

-From Marutamachi Station, on the Keihan railways line, it is a 10-15 minute walk to the main campus at Yoshida.
+From Marutamachi Station or Demachiyanagi Station, on the Keihan railway line, it is a 10-15 minute walk to the main campus at Yoshida.

 For a full listing of Kyoto Museums & Art Galleries click here